-Persons with disabilities who meet academic qualifications are encouraged to apply for admission to ASU West.
-Eligibility for disability services is based on enrollment, appropriate documentation of a permanent or temporary disability, and substantiated need for academic support services.
+There is no separate admission process for persons with disabilities.
+Those who meet academic qualifications are encouraged to apply for admission to ASU West through the general admission process.
+Eligibility for disability services is based on enrollment, appropriate documentation of a disability, and substantiated need for academic accommodations.
+Undergraduate Programs

 To ensure a smooth transition into the university community, all prospective students with disabilities are encouraged to make preadmission inquiries to Disability Resource Center, Arizona State University West, 4701 W. Thunderbird, P.O.
 Box 37100, Phoenix, Arizona 85069-7100 or by calling (602) 543-8145.
 The TDD (Telecommunication Device for the Deaf) number for DRC is (602) 543-4327 (543-HEAR).